Learn to cook with spices and herbs. Recipes you can make your own!

 Thanks to the voyages by Christopher Columbus and Vasco Da Gama, spices traveled from their home lands into all parts of the world.

 People used them to flavor their food as well to make preservatives, dyes, medicine, body salves, and more.
 How did they figure it out?
-It all started with the Chinese and Indian merchants who had already bherb oileen using them.
+It all started with the Chinese and Indian merchants who had already been using them.
 In the ancient Auyervic tradition, spices were used for their healing properties.

 There are over 100 medieval cookbooks today.
 Many of the recipes call for sugar, cinnamon, saffron and ginger.
 Cloves and nutmeg are also mentioned.
 They are usually thought of as dessert spices, but they were used in many meat and fish dishes as well.
 Cooking methods changed also.
 As cooks figured out which spices went well together, simply grilling meats turned into refined cooking.
 This developed new cooking techniques employing cutting the meat in pieces, braising, saucing and molding.

 Many new sauce and aspic recipes came from these new techniques and were popularly served at dinner parties.
 As people developed a taste for stronger flavored food, and the healthy properties became more well known, spices started turning up in other ways.
-So much so, that spices are popular in spas as aromatherapies, salts and rubsaromatherapy due to their detoxifying properties.
+So much so, that spices are popular in spas as aromatherapies, salts and rubs due to their detoxifying properties.
 Used today in cosmetics, shampoos and creams, spices are the catch all of commerce!
 Billions of dollars are spent on cosmetics, creams, and herbal supplements which all come from herbs and spices!

 Stay tuned for the next chapter of Spice Chronicles as we journey through less well known countries in Europe!